 Upon his and his wife's retirement, the Department instated the "Bob and Debbie Noonan Award" that is given annually to an undergraduate student who has a high GPA and is an active participant in computer related extra-curricular activities.
 This brings together the qualities that Bob stood for, scholarship and impact on the community.
 He will be greatly missed by his students, friends, and colleagues.
 He is survived by his loving wife of 45 years Debbie and his son Paul.
 Our thoughts are with his family.

-Visitation will be at Nelsen Funeral Home, 3785 Strawberry Plains Rd. from 6:00 to 8:00 PM on Wednesday, November 7th.
-A celebration of life will be held at Wellspring United Methodist Church, 4871 Longhill Rd, Williamsburg, VA on Thursday, November 8th at 2:00 PM.
-The family asks that in lieu of flowers, donations be made to the Williamsburg Players, PO Box 91, Williamsburg, VA 23187 (WilliamsburgPlayers.org) or The Michael J Fox Foundation for Parkinson's Research, Grand Central Station, PO Box 4777, NY, NY 10163-4777 (firstname.lastname@example.org).
+Post your memory of Bob over on our memorial page.
+The family asks that in lieu of flowers, donations be made to the Williamsburg Players, PO Box 91, Williamsburg, VA 23187 (WilliamsburgPlayers.org) or The Michael J Fox Foundation for Parkinson's Research, Grand Central Station, PO Box 4777, NY, NY 10163-4777 (email@example.com).